nklingen/TheOfficeWebsite/content/docs/Communities.md

 In `Community 2`, we find Erin and her family.

 Next, in `Community 3` we find Angela and Dwight, who share an on-and-off relationship during the series and get married in the last episode.
-In that same category, we also find Robert Lipton, Angela´s ex-husband, as well as Angela's cat, Garbage, and some of Dwight's family members, including Mose.
+In that same category, we also find Robert Lipton, Angela's ex-husband, as well as Angela's cat, Garbage, and some of Dwight's family members, including Mose.

 `Community 4` consists of Jim and Pam, their children, and their relatives.
 We expect to find them together, as their relationship is the many storyline throughout the series.